canonical/tdx/README.md

 >
 > - Starting with **Ubuntu 25.10**, base TDX host support has been fully enabled directly in Ubuntu (no PPA required).
 Guest support was enabled directly in earlier versions of Ubuntu.
 >
 > - Attestation support is still under development.
-We plan to provide partial support in our upcoming release of **Ubuntu 26.04 LTS**.
+We plan to provide partial support in **Ubuntu 26.04 LTS**.
 >
 > - Documentation for using TDX on Ubuntu can be found here:  https://ubuntu.com/server/docs/how-to/virtualisation/intel-tdx/